kbachir/eng103a-ansible-testing/README.md

 - Efficient.
 No extra software needed so there's more room for application resources on your server.
 - Reliable.
 Executing a playbook can be done one thousand times, and it will always be done the same way.

 ## Setup
+### Installation
-Follow these steps to get the following services we used up and running.
+Follow these steps to get the following services we used.
 Disclaimer: some of these commands might be updated, so double check with the official documentation.
 The operating system was Ubuntu on the instances (version 18.04).
-The virtual machines were all also hosted on AWS.
+The virtual machines were all also hosted on AWS and made in a T2.medium.
 ### Jenkins
 To set up Jenkins go into a Linux instance and run the following commands:
 - `sudo apt update && sudo apt upgrade -y` Updates and upgrades the instance.
 Also used to check whether there is internet access in the instance